-Can you remember the first time you felt like a fraud?
+Can you remember the first time you felt unworthy?

 Where you were.
+How old you were?
 Who you were with.
 What someone said.
 What was going through your mind.
-What made you feel like a fake.
+What made you feel not good enough.

 Why is this memory important?
 Because it’s where your Imposter Syndrome was birthed.